 Get the Alto 7+ if you need HDMI, but if you want something much more compact that has similar audio reproduction without a subwoofer, go for the Solo 5.

-This soundbar has a surprisingly well-balanced sound that's bright enough to make dialog present and understandable while still delivering more bass than most of the budget options we've reviewed.
+This soundbar has a surprisingly well-balanced sound that's bright enough to make dialogue present and understandable while still delivering more bass than most of the budget options we've reviewed.
 It can get pretty loud without too much distortion, but does compress a bit at max volume.
-This shouldn't be a problem if you're just watching your favorite shows, though, and you can even enhance dialog to be clearer at lower volumes, which is nice.
+This shouldn't be a problem if you're just watching your favorite shows, though, and you can even enhance dialogue to be clearer at lower volumes, which is nice.

 Our recommendations above are what we think are currently the best budget soundbars for most people to buy.
 We factor in the price (a cheaper soundbar wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no soundbars that are difficult to find or almost out of stock everywhere).